 - 4 tsp vanilla sugar

-Pour 250 ml of milk in a jug and add the corn flour.
-If you do not have corn flour, plain flour can be used instead.
+Pour 250 ml of milk in a jug and add the flour.
+If you do not have flour, cornflour (corn starch) can be used instead.

 Whisk until smooth.